openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

    percona-cluster/2               active    idle   2/lxd/0  10.0.0.49       3306/tcp  Unit is ready
      percona-cluster-hacluster/1   active    idle            10.0.0.49                 Unit is ready and clustered

-In summary, the principle leader unit is percona-cluster/1 and is deployed on machine 1/lxd/0 (the principle leader machine).
+In summary, the principal leader unit is percona-cluster/1 and is deployed on machine 1/lxd/0 (the principal leader machine).

 .. warning::